boazbk/tcs/lec_02_representation.md

 ```

 > ### { .pause }
-Note that Python function `prefixfree` above takes two _Python functions_ as input and outputs three Python functions as output.^[When it's not too awkward, we use the term "Python function" or "subroutine" to distinguish between such snippets of python programs and mathematical functions.
-However, in comments in python source we use "functions" to denote python functions, just as we use "integers" to denote python int objects.]
+Note that the Python function `prefixfree` above takes two _Python functions_ as input and outputs three Python functions as output.^[When it's not too awkward, we use the term "Python function" or "subroutine" to distinguish between such snippets of Python programs and mathematical functions.
+However, in comments in Python source we use "functions" to denote Python functions, just as we use "integers" to denote Python int objects.]
 You don't have to know Python in this course, but you do need to get comfortable with the idea of functions as mathematical objects in their own right, that can be used as inputs and outputs of other functions.

 We now show a "Python proof" of [prefixfreethm](){.ref}.
 Namely, we show a function `represlists` that takes as input a prefix-free representation scheme (implemented via encoding, decoding, and validity testing functions) and outputs a representation scheme for _lists_ of such objects.
 If we want to make this representation prefix-free then we could fit it into the function `prefixfree` above.